OUR TEAM

 Sound Healing & Meditation Instructor

 Joe Ritter is a certified meditation and Ayurvedic lifestyle teacher.
 He is also a therapeutic sound practitioner with decades of experience as a performing musician.
+A daily meditator with formal training across multiple disciplines, his practice is infused with a deep understanding of sound along with great reverence for history and his teaching lineage.

-Joe works as both a private mentor and group facilitator, and his style reflects a holistic vision of wellness where music, modern science, and ancient tradition converge to support personal transformation and real growth.
+After utilizing meditation and sound therapy to transition from a stressful career into a more healthy way of living, his mission is to spread knowledge of these practices far and wide.
+Joe works privately and as a group facilitator, and his style reflects a holistic vision of wellness where music, modern science, and ancient tradition converge to support personal transformation and real growth.
+He lives in northern Colorado where he operates Rhythmic Alchemy, his private practice for meditation mentorships and vibrational sound therapy.

 JENNIFER CARMACK

-Somatic Practioner, Yoga & Pilates Instructor
+Pilates Instructor

 My name is Taylor and I grew up involved with different contact sports such as boxing and wrestling, tumbling and gymnastics, parkour, climbing, and pretty much any activity I had an interest in understanding that made me move my body and control it more.
 I was a competitive boxer for 7+ years and went from assisting athletes in that field to coaching them.
 My love for boxing is still there, as it’s helped me achieve my coordination and control over different aspects in my movements today!